deegitalbe/trustup-pro-app-common/README.md

     TRUSTUP_ADMIN_URL=
     TRUSTUP_APP_KEY=

- App key should be unique identifier for current app. ("tasks" for application taches.trustup.pro)
+ - `TRUSTUP_APP_KEY` key should be unique identifier for current app. (e.g: "tasks" for application taches.trustup.pro)
+ - `TRUSTUP_ADMIN_URL` should be defined in development mode only. (since package already has correct value for production)

 ## Publish configuration

 If you prefer not using .env values and define config yourself use this command to publish configuration used by package

     php artisan vendor:publish --provider="Henrotaym\AccountSynchronizer\Providers\AppAccountServiceProvider" --tag="config"
-You will then have access to **config/account_synchronizer.php**
+You will then have access to `config/account_synchronizer.php`

 # Preparing your model
 Your model should be in charge of application professionals accounts.
-Typically it is **App\Models\System\Account.php**
+Typically it is `App\Models\System\Account.php`

 ## Default configuration

 ### Implements interface
-Your model should implements this interface:
+Your model should implements this interface

     Henrotaym\AccountSynchronizer\Contracts\AccountContract;

 ### Use default trait

-You can use this trait in your model to synchronize automatically:
+You can use this trait in your model to synchronize automatically

     Henrotaym\AccountSynchronizer\Models\Synchronizable